ArsalMajid/odin-recipes/README.md

 Iteration 3: Recipe Page Content
 In this iteration, you'll enhance each recipe page by adding detailed content.
 Begin by including an image of the finished dish below the <h1> heading to visually represent the recipe.
 Then, add a "Description" heading followed by a paragraph or two describing the recipe's details and background.
 Under the description, include an "Ingredients" heading and list the ingredients required for the recipe in an unordered list (<ul>).
 Finally, add a "Steps" heading and outline the preparation steps in an ordered list (<ol>).
 This structured content will make the recipe pages informative and user-friendly.

+Iteration 4: Add More Recipes
+For the final iteration, expand your recipe website by adding two additional recipe pages, each with the same structure as the first one you created.
+Ensure that each new recipe page includes an image, description, ingredients list, and preparation steps.
+Update the index.html file to include links to these new recipe pages.
+To keep the homepage organized, present the recipe links in an unordered list (<ul>) so that they are neatly arranged rather than appearing in a single line.
+This will make the navigation more intuitive and visually appealing for users.